Mission & History

 History

-The Institute was established as the Institute for Family Violence Studies with a gift from Howell Ferguson in the mid-1990s.
-Since the establishment of the Institute until her retirement in early 2006, the Founding Director, Sharon Maxwell Ferguson, worked on developing lasting relationships with a number of state, federal, and private entities.
+The Institute was first established as the Institute for Family Violence Studies with a gift from Howell Ferguson in the mid-1990s.
+Until her retirement in 2006, the Founding Director, Sharon Maxwell Ferguson, worked on developing lasting relationships with a number of state, federal, and private entities.

 Dr. Wendy Crook was appointed Director of the Institute for Family Violence Studies upon Dr. Maxwell’s retirement.
-Upon Dr. Crook’s retirement, Karen Oehme was appointed the Institute Director in 2007.
+When Dr. Crook’s retirement, Karen Oehme was appointed the Institute Director in 2007.

-In 2024, the Institute was renamed the FSU Institute for Trauma and Resilience Studies.
+In 2024, the Board of Trustees approved the renaming of the Institute as the FSU Institute for Trauma and Resilience Studies.
 This change more accurately reflects the duality of our research in both maltreatment and wellbeing.
 The new name is also more closely aligned with the Institute's robust and multidisciplinary professional development portfolio on FSULearn.